It is Eric Erickson here in for Rush Limbaugh here at the EIB Network.

 Merry Christmas to you.

-Um, you've been uh touching s somewhat on on some on what I want to say, and that is that the media has created straw dogs.
+You know, you've been touching somewhat on what I want to say, and that is that the media has created straw dogs.

 You've given some examples.

-I'd like to give an example in the uh Duck Dynasty affair.
+I'd like to give an example in the Duck Dynasty affair.

-They're saying all over the media where I where I listen to this subject, they're saying uh uh conservatives say this is a First Amendment.
+They're saying all over the media where I listen to this subject, they're saying conservatives say this is a First Amendment.

-I I know very few other smarter conservatives that say that this is a First Amendment issue, but it is a bigotry against uh Bible issue.
+I know very few other smart conservatives that say this is a First Amendment issue, but it is a bigotry against Bible issue.

-And uh I'm telling your audience you if you want to f uh frame this conversation, frame it in terms of bigotry against the Bible, because they have every right to fire the guy, but I I think they should be made to feel the heat for bigotry against Christianity.
+And I'm telling your audience, if you want to frame this conversation, frame it in terms of bigotry against the Bible because they have every right to fire the guy, but I think they should be made to feel the heat for bigotry against Christianity.

 Well, you know, I was shocked.